ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 process by automatically testing code.
 This process helps when new code is created and helps teams save hours.

-In the QA environment
+After code has been successfully tested and processed to the QA environment, smoke and regression testing can begin with testing new features and fixes.

 For the staging and environment

-For the production environment
+Finally for the production environment, heroku has a release phase that lets you run certain tasks before the final release.